-The maximum commitment amount shall not exceed \$750 million4% of PE NAV for a "Follow-on Separately Managed Account" vehicle or \$400 million 2% of PE NAV for a "First Time Separately Managed Account" vehicle.
+The maximum commitment amount shall not exceed 4% of PE NAV for a "Follow-on Separately Managed Account" vehicle or 2% of PE NAV for a "First Time Separately Managed Account" vehicle.

-Co-investment: -A Co-investment is an investment-made alongside general partners or other institutional investors in underlying assets and securities, usually with lower management fees and carried interest.
+Co-investment: A Co-investment is made alongside general partners or other institutional investors in underlying assets and securities, usually with lower management fees and carried interest.
 Co-investments may be structured as securities held directly by CalSTRS or as an interest in a vehicle managed by the General Partner that invests in such securities.

-Co investments shall be made on the same or better terms as provided to the Limited Partnership that is investing in the same transaction.
-Co investments shall only be made alongside existing CalSTRS general partners and such transactions will fit into one of the sub-asset classes.
-The maximum Co-investment commitment in any one ease to a single company (or set of related companies), either at one time or over a period of time shall not exceed the lessor of: (1) \$2502% of PE NAV million; (2) 10 percent.
-Also, CalSTRS shall not be more than 50% of the size of the Limited Partnership investing in the transaction; or (3) 100 percent of the limited partnership's investment in the transactiona financing round.
+The maximum Co-investment commitment to a single company (or set of related companies), either at one time or over a period of time shall not exceed 2% of PE NAV.
+Also, CalSTRS shall not be more than 50% of a financing round.